 !Xaus Lodge opened in July 2007, and with only 24 beds, !Xaus Lodge has generated more than R7,5 million in income for the Gordonia area.
 Owned by the ‡Khomani San and Mier communities, and hailed by tourism authorities as a flagship destination, the economic value of !Xaus Lodge lies in the ethical business principles that generate a steady and growing income for the community owners and the area.
 Winner of the 2010 Imvelo Awards for Responsible Tourism (Best Practice Economic Impact).

 Great Limpopo Wilderness Camps & Trails provide tourists and locals looking for soft adventure with unprecedented opportunities to explore an untamed wilderness.
-Operating in both the Mozambique sector of the Great Limpopo Transfrontier Park, as well as in South Africa on the western borders of Kruger National Park, we are able to offer unique wilderness hiking, backpacking & fishing, canoe and 4×4 Trails.
+Operating in both the Mozambique sector of the Great Limpopo Transfrontier Park, as well as in South Africa on the western borders of Kruger National Park, we are able to offer unique wilderness hiking, backpacking & fishing and 4×4 Trails.
 Our service ethos means that a high level of personalisation is possible for trailists, something that is highly sought after in this market.

 Witsieshoek Mountain Lodge is an iconic South African destination.
 Started in the 1970s, and owned by the Batlokloa community, the Lodge is a Development Project for TFPD.
 With donor funds committed, the project is currently in a redevelopment phase.
 Current work onsite include both the revamping of the existing infrastructure, as well as the creation of additional facilities.
 Witsieshoek Mountain Lodge is open for business, and is fully booked most week-ends.